thatsus/laravel-better-bind/README.md

 If `$signature` is a string that does not refer to an existing class, no assertions will run against the parameters.

 # I'm not convinced.
-Can't I do this without testBind?
+Can't I do this without Laravel Better Bind?

 You can do some of the same stuff without this library.